pegjs/pegjs/README.md

 The code inside the action can access all variables and functions defined in the initializer at the beginning of the grammar.
 Curly braces in the action code must be balanced.

 The code inside the action can also access the parse position at the beginning of the action's expression using the `offset` variable.
 It is a zero-based character index into the input string.
 If the `trackLineAndColumn` option was set to `true` when the parser was generated (or `--track-line-and-column` was used on the command line), the code can also access the line and column at the beginning of the action's expression using the `line` and `column` variables.
 Both are one-based indexes.

+The code inside the action can also access options passed to the parser using the `options` variable.

 Note that curly braces in the action code must be balanced.